 Nonresident doctoral candidates have limited access to the facilities and academic life of the Institute.
 However, they are permitted access to the libraries and athletic facilities, and may be eligible to use office, design studio, laboratory, or computer facilities of the Institute.
 Nonresident doctoral candidates also have the same student health privileges and options as resident students upon payment of the health insurance premiums.

 Prior to submission, the nonresident doctoral thesis research status request form must be approved by the student’s thesis supervisor and by the graduate officer from the student’s department of registration.
-Note: if you routinely use screen reader software, please use the Google version of this form.
-Justification for the nonresident status must be set forth in the proposal.

 - fieldwork or data collection